eliyadei1/New-Computer-Configure/README.md

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "[https://raw.githubusercontent.com/eliyadei1/New-Computer-Configure/main/NewComputer.ps1](https://raw.githubusercontent.com/eliyadei1/New-Computer-Configure/main/NewComputer.ps1)" -OutFile "C:\Setup.ps1"; C:\Setup.ps1
 ```
 3. Phase 1 (Automated Setup)
 Let the script run.
-It will automatically configure power settings, set regional languages, remove bloatware, and silently install Chrome, Adobe, and Office.
+It will check your network, prompt you for the VPN installation, and then automatically configure power settings, system tweaks, regional languages, remove bloatware, and silently install your software in parallel.
 Once the installations are complete, the script will pause and prompt you to enter the new computer name.

 4. Automatic Restart